Dereham Theatre Company is a Registered Charity No. 1042094. The Rules in their

-1. The Society shall be called "Dereham Theatre Company" (DTCo).
+The Company shall be called "Dereham Theatre Company (DTCo).

 a) To promote plays, drama, comedies, musicals, operas, operettas and other dramatic and operatic works of educative value.